Barath19/barath19.github.io/index.md

 - Implementation of papers for benchmarking the research work in visual pick and place tasks
 - Porting various C++ legacy code into python code base using pybind11
 - Building Docker images with GPU support and camera interfaces
-- Implemented the perception stack for 3D perception and mapping of Unitree GO1 robot
+- Implemented the perception stack for 3D person detection using Haselich’s clustering and localization Unitree GO1 robot using particle filters

 ### Livello GmbH - _Jun 2023_